Links on SoundGuys may earn us a commission. Learn more.

 Two of the biggest names in audio technology are Bose and Sony, but which set of flagship noise cancelling headphones is the best?
 We’ve done a versus of the Bose QC 35 II vs Sony WH-1000MX3, but now that Sony released the Sony WH-1000XM4, we are pitting the Bose QuietComfort 35 II against the Sony WH-1000XM4.

-Bose QuietComfort 35 II vs Sony WH-1000XM4: Hardware and design
+Bose QuietComfort 35 II vs Sony WH-1000XM4: How are the headphones built?

 While the Bose QuietComfort 35 II is named for its comfortable build, the Sony WH-1000XM4 feels great as well.
 Both sets of headphones have plush ear cups, though the thin padding on the WH-1000XM4 headband makes it slightly less comfortable.